-Figure 2.3-1: Releasing Pressure Relief Valve (Flat Style)
+Figure 4-2: Releasing Pressure Relief Valve (Flat Style)

-Figure 2.3-2: Releasing Pressure Relief Valve (Style with Release Tool)
+Figure 4-3: Releasing Pressure Relief Valve (Style with Release Tool)

-As a safety measure, the valve should be manually released prior to opening the controller housing by following the steps below.
-Steps for opening a controller housing that does not have a PRV installed are included at the end of this section.
-Follow those steps if you have a controller housing manufactured before 2015 that does not include a PRV.

 - 1. Disconnect the cables from the end cap (if connected). - 2.
 Slowly pull on the pressure relief valve to release any vacuum or built up pressure in the housing. - 3.
-Loosen each end cap bolt a few turns at a time in a star pattern.
+Loosen each end cap bolt a few turns at a time in a star pattern. - 4.
 If the end cap separates from the housing as you loosen the bolts, this could indicate a possible pressure buildup inside of the housing.
-Stop loosening bolts and continue to gently pull on the pressure relief valve.

-- 4. Remove and place the end cap hardware somewhere safe.
-Typically plastic inserts have a snug fit and will remain in the end cap. - 5.
-Grasp the end cap lip with fingertips and pull the end cap out of the housing (Figure 2.3-2).
+Stop loosening bolts and continue to gently pull on the pressure relief valve. - 5.
+Remove and place the end cap hardware somewhere safe.
+Typically plastic inserts have a snug fit and will remain in the end cap. - 6.
+Grasp the end cap lip with fingertips and pull the end cap out of the housing (Figure 4-10).
+The end cap to housing seal is tight and sometimes difficult to open.
+Do not use a tool to pull open the housing.
+The end cap o-rings can be damaged if objects are used to separate the end cap from the housing.

-Figure 2.3-3: Separating the Housing and End Cap
+Figure 4-4: Separating the Housing and End Cap